 Environmental Factors Variably Impact Tea Secondary Metabolites in the Context of Climate ChangeFrontiers in Plant Science

 Climate change is impacting food and beverage crops around the world with implications for environmental and human well-being.
-While numerous studies have examined climate change effects on crop yields, relatively few studies have examined effects on crop quality (concentrations of nutrients, minerals, and secondary metabolites).
+While numerous studies have examined climate change effects on crop yields, relatively few studies have examined effects on crop quality ).
 This review article employs a culturally relevant beverage crop, tea (Camelia sinensis), as a lens to examine environmental effects linked to climate change on the directionality of crop quality.